 2c This is a result of the anti-Semitism of the Gentile nations since the crucifixion.
 Many Gentiles (Christians) blamed the Jews for the death of Christ and persecuted them accordingly.
 Martin Luther went anti-Semitic in his frustration of their refusal to convert to the gospel in the Reformation.
 This program of persecution involved driving the Jews out of the land (Rome in A.D.
 70) and then refusing to allow them to return or denying their right to the land today (the United Nations, Arab counties, European Union...).
 They have a desire to "part the land" (initially) with the so-called "Palestinians" which eventually would lead to kicking the Jews out of Israel once and for all.
-But neither the Palestinians nor the United Nations own the land-God does.
+But neither the Palestinians nor the United Nations own the land- God does, and He has given it to Israel forever.